wazeerc/nao.ai/README.md

 - oLlama (for local development)

 > [!NOTE]
-> If you're getting any compatibility issues with **Ollama**, please update the Docker Image in the _Docker Desktop app_ or by running `docker pull ollama:latest`
+> If you're having any compatibility issues with **Ollama**, please update the Docker Image in the _Docker Desktop app_ or by running `docker pull ollama:latest`
+> If you're having issues with the app, please delete the directory and clone the repository again.

 ## Technologies & Dependencies